Sakai Forums Survival Guide for Students

 Tip 1: Compose elsewhere, save it, then paste in Sakai to post.

-Unlike Gmail which auto-saves your work as you type, the rich-text editor in Sakai, the CKEditor, which is embedded in the Forums tool, has no auto-save feature.
-Therefore, if it will take you more than a few minutes to type and submit your work, we highly recommend that you compose your work elsewhere to save it (e.g., in Microsoft Word, Google Docs, etc.).
-Then copy and paste your work in the CKEditor in Sakai to format it (if necessary) and then post it.
+If it will take you more than a few minutes to type your work, we highly recommend that you compose and save your work elsewhere (e.g., in Microsoft Word, Google Docs, etc.).
+Then copy and paste your work in Sakai’s rich-text editor to format it (if necessary) and then post it.

 Tip 2: Do not use the web browser's 'Back' button to navigate through Forums.